 Workers have strong mandibles (lower jaw bones) that they use to excavate tunnels in wood.
 Carpenter ants use these tunnels for travel and to nest in.
 Contrary to popular belief, they don’t eat wood.
 They actually remove it as they tunnel and then deposit it in piles outside of the nest.
 Carpenter ants feed on sweets, meats and other insects.
 Their tunnels are very smooth and tidy.

 The one sure sign of a carpenter ant presence in homes is an actual sighting of them.
-Carpenter ants are usually sighted while traveling through the kitchen and pantry areas searching for food to bring back to the colony.
+Carpenter ants are usually seen while traveling through the kitchen and pantry areas searching for food to bring back to the colony.
 Another common sign is seeing winged reproductive members swarm from the colony.
 They swarm in order to find a mate and form a new colony.
 Finding piles of wood shavings on the floor of your home can also indicate a problem with carpenter ants.

 Carpenter ants are drawn to wood that has been previously damaged by water.
 Reducing moisture in and around your home will help to prevent carpenter ants.
-Carpenter ant prevention tips include:

 - Repair any outdoor faucets that are leaking.